-This article analyzes the necessity and feasibility of designing a protocol for active networks that supports multicasting applications with different characteristics in terms of data loss tolerance.
-The article begins with a presentation of the service elements required by multicast applications, and from this study a network service description is given.
-The advantages of providing this service over active networks are studied.
-The service description is then used as the set of requirements for the design of the RMANP protocol, which is capable of providing the service over active network technology.
-Then a prototype implementation of RMANP over the Active Node Transport System (ANTS) is presented, and some data for the evaluation of its performance is provided.
-Finally, the main conclusions are that active networks provide flexible support for the development of new network services, but further improvements in runtime efficiency are required.
+This paper analyzes the necessity and feasibility of designing a protocol for Active Networks that supports multicasting applications with different characteristics in terms of data loss tolerance.
+The paper begins with a presentation of the service elements required by multicast applications, and from this study a Network Service description is given.
+The advantages of providing this service over Active Networks are studied.
+The service description is then used as the set of requirements for the design of the RMANP protocol, which is capable of providing the service over Active Network technology.
+Then, a prototype implementation of RMANP over the Active Node Transport System (ANTS) is presented, and some data for the evaluation of its performance is provided.
+Finally, the main conclusions are that Active Networks provide a flexible support for the development of new network services, but further improvements in runtime efficiency are required.